South Africa May 28-June 2, June 2023

 I left the hostel at 7:45 and saw the few things in Pretoria that I had missed.
 I then had a big decision to make: drive 340 km due east to see Barberton Makhonjwa, a WHS or go north to Limpopo.

 Ditsong National Museum of Cultural History.
 Schroda pottery had many very old pottery animals.
 San Rock art – a great discussion of. the San people.
-Craft art (a spectacular chamelion made of wire and tiny glass beads.
+Craft art (a spectacular chameleon made of wire and tiny glass beads.
 National symbols.
 Marubastad (a shanty town moved).
 30 R reduced.

 Union Buildings are one of the centres of political life in South Africa; “The Buildings” and “Arcadia” have become metonyms for the South African government.
 It has become an iconic landmark of Pretoria and an emblem of democracy.